A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Photometric Redshifts

 \section{Photometric Redshifts}

-We next estimate the best redshifts for the remainder of our sample using several photo-z fitting codes, using the high fraction of spec-zs in our sample to test the performance of each method.
-We first describe the various methods we use to estimate photo-zs and then discuss their performance against the spec-zs and their relative agreement.
+We next estimate the best redshifts for the remainder of our sample using several photo-z fitting codes, taking advantage of the high fraction of spec-zs in our sample to test the performance of each method.
+We first describe the various methods we use to estimate photo-zs, and then we discuss their performance against the spec-zs.